johnnieeliasson/Uppgift-3/6-course-submission/README.md

 2. The teacher must be invited to your repo

 3. Your repo must include, in addition to all other files
-    - README.md, where the website/project is described
+    - a README.md, where the website/project is described
-    - A file called logbook.md, a written account of who did what
+    - a file called logbook.md, a written account of who did what
-    - A .gitignore file
+    - a .gitignore file

 4. Each group must also be prepared to present their work to the rest of the class